kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     // HeartbeatTime is the last time at which the eviction process was reported to be in progress
     // by the interceptor.
     // Cannot be set to the future time (after taking time skew of up to 10 seconds into account).
-	// There must be at least 60 second increments during subsequent updates.
+	// The time can only be incremented.
+There must be at least 60 second increments during
+	// subsequent updates.
 	// The first initialization of this field must also set Started condition.
     // +optional
     HeartbeatTime *metav1.Time `json:"heartbeatTime,omitempty" protobuf:"bytes,2,opt,name=heartbeatTime"`

     // ExpectedFinishTime is the time at which the eviction process step is expected to end for the
 	// interceptor.
+	// The time cannot be set to the past.
     // May be empty if no estimate can be made.
     // +optional
     ExpectedFinishTime *metav1.Time `json:"expectedFinishTime,omitempty" protobuf:"bytes,3,opt,name=expectedFinishTime"`